-What is the Difference Between a Utility and an Electricity Provider?
+What is the Difference Between a Utility Company and an Electricity Provider?

 Depending on where you live, you might think of your "utility" and "provider" or "supplier" as being one and the same.
 But in states with deregulated electricity and natural gas markets, there's an important difference.
 A utility is the company that maintains electrical equipment and delivers electricity or gas to your home.
 A provider is the company that provides you with plans, rates, bills and customer service.

 For decades, utilities were one-stop shops for generating electricity or gas, transmitting it to customers and processing payments.
-Customers didn't have a choice in the matter -- your utility depended on where you live.
+Customers didn't have a choice in the matter — your utility company depended on where you live.

 Then, in the 1980s, some states began to allow the deregulation of electricity markets.
 As of 2018, 17 states plus Washington D.C. offer deregulated electricity and natural gas.